-After making all installation settings, click Accept in the suggestion window to start the installation.
-In the dialog that opens, confirm with Install.
+After making all installation settings, click Install in the Installation Settings window to start the installation.
+In the dialog that opens, confirm with Install again.
 Some software may require a license confirmation.
 If your software selection includes such software, license confirmation dialogs are displayed.
 Click Accept to install the software.
 When not agreeing to the license, click I Disagree and the software will not be installed.

 The installation usually takes between 15 and 30 minutes, depending on the system performance and the selected software scope.
+After having prepared the hard disk, having saved and restored the user settings, and having deployed the installation images, the software installation starts.
 During this procedure a slide show introduces the features of openSUSE.
 Choose Details to switch to the installation log or Release Notes to read important up-to-date information which was not available when the manuals were printed.
-As soon as all packages are installed, YaST boots into the new Linux system, where you can configure the hardware and set up system services.